Updated

 Conclusion

 MTTR improvements compound over time.
-Each minute you shave off your average repair time multiplies across every future incident, creating significant value for both your team and your customers.
+Each minute you shave off your average repair time applies to every future incident, so the payoff grows with each one.

 Your MTTR improvement roadmap: